-The Emergency Solutions Grant (ESG) program coordinates its strategy with the Montana Continuum of Care Coalition to meet the needs of the homeless and those at risk of homelessness at the local level.
-If it is determined that there is a particularly high need to help individuals being discharged from publicly funded institutions and systems of care, such as health-care facilities, mental health facilities, foster care or other youth facilities, corrections programs and institutions, then subrecipient agencies will be assisted, as allowed, through the ESG program.
+The ESG program coordinates its strategy with the MTCoC to meet the needs of the homeless and those at risk of homelessness at the local level.
+If it is determined that there is a particularly high need to help individuals being discharged from publicly funded institutions and systems of care, such as health-care facilities, mental health facilities, foster care or other youth facilities, and corrections programs and institutions, then sub-recipient agencies will be assisted, as allowed, through the ESG program.
 As agencies work in establishing their communities' coordinated assessment/entry process, they will be able to best determine which stream of funding and which organizations can best serve different demographics of need.
-Because ESG subrecipients are also the local Community Action Agencies (CAAs), they can provide other key services that address health, employment, and education, as well as refer them to organizations with whom they have established relationships and coordinated programs.
+Because ESG subrecipients are also the local Community Action Agencies (CAAs), they can provide other key services that address health, employment, and education, as well as refer households to organizations with whom they have established relationships and coordinated programs.
 Most recently, directors of Montana's CAAs invited the Department of Corrections to a State Association meeting where they discussed the needs facing individuals exiting publicly funded institutions and corrections programs.
 ESG funds are used to meet the needs of the homeless and those at risk of homelessness at the local level.
-Activities include rental assistance, financial assistance of rental application fees, security and utility deposits and payments, case management, housing search and support for toll free telephone referral hotlines for domestic abuse; referral to mainstream resources; assistance to shelters for victims of domestic and sexual violence, youth homes, and food banks.
+Activities include rental assistance; financial assistance of rental application fees; security and utility deposits and payments; case management; housing search assistance; support for tollfree telephone referral hotlines for domestic abuse; referral to mainstream resources; and assistance to shelters for victims of domestic and sexual violence, youth homes, and food banks.
 All HRDCs submit work plans, budgets, and reports outlining which of the allowable activities will be undertaken.
-In Plan Year Three, HTF funds will also support these activities by increasing and preserving the supply of rental housing for extremely low-income households particularly the homeless, disabled, elderly, and other disadvantaged populations.
+In Plan Year Four, HTF funds will also support these activities by increasing and preserving the supply of rental h homeless, disabled, elderly, and o iseholds, particula irly the